-Loss of breast sensation after mastectomy can have a negative impact on quality of life.
+Loss of sensation after mastectomy can have a negative impact on quality of life.
+Think of how it feels when your mouth is numbed at the dentist.
+Or the weird sensation of bumping your foot after it’s fallen asleep and you realize you can’t feel it.
+Numbness in your chest may be similar.
+Without the ability to detect touch, you might have a somewhat disconnected sense of your chest.
+Cuts, rashes, sharp objects—you might not feel any of it.
 Research has shown that loss of breast sensation can affect body image and psychological health, as well as risk of injury.1,2 For many women, breasts they cannot feel do not feel like their own.3

-Why is ReSensation a potentially important advancement for women
+Why is Resensation a potentially important advancement for women after mastectomy?

 Historically, sensory nerves were not repaired during breast reconstruction surgery, leaving women with limited to no return of sensation.
 Though reconstructed breasts can achieve cosmetically desirable results – size, shape, softness and symmetry – women typically cannot feel touch or temperature in the chest area after reconstruction.
-With ReSensation, women have the potential to restore lost sensation in reconstructed breasts.
-The ReSensation technique allows the surgeon to bridge a gap between nerves in the free flap and nerves in the chest wall.
-ReSensation also aims to help preserve the nerves of the abodominal muscles which preserves the muscle tone of the abdomen.
+The Resensation technique allows the breast reconstruction surgeon to potentially restore lost sensation by reconnecting nerves severed during mastectomy.

 What are the potential benefits of returning sensation to the breasts?

-Studies suggest that breast neurotization may provide a variety of benefits in terms of physical safety, body image, emotional health and overall quality of life.4 For example, a recent study found that neurotization had a positive impact on women’s quality of life after mastectomy.
-Specifically, the study found that women who had neurotization as part of their DIEP flap surgery, a common type of free flap breast reconstruction, reported a greater sense of physical well-being of the chest than women who did not have neurotization.
-Women with neurotization were also more likely to report their reconstructed breasts “felt like their own.”5
+Studies suggest that breast neurotization may provide a variety of benefits in terms of physical safety, body image, emotional health and overall quality of life.5 For example, a recent study found that neurotization had a positive impact on women’s quality of life after mastectomy.
+Specifically, the study found that women who had neurotization reported a greater sense of physical well-being of the chest than women who did not have neurotization.
+Women with neurotization were also more likely to report their reconstructed breasts “felt like their own.”6

 It takes time for nerves to heal and grow after breast neurotization.
-Nerves typically grow 1-2 millimeters a day.6 (For comparison, a dime is about 1 millimeter thick.)
+Nerves typically grow 1-2 millimeters a day8 (For comparison, a dime is about 1 millimeter thick.)

-Plastic surgeons who perform the procedure report that women typically start to regain sensation several months after neurotization and the feelings can continue to develop for up to two years.7 AxoGen is leading the effort to collect more data on outcomes through our Sensation-NOW™ registry.
+Plastic surgeons who perform the procedure report that women typically start to regain sensation several months after neurotization and the feelings can continue to develop for up to two years.9 Axogen is leading the effort to collect more data on outcomes through our Sensation-NOW™ registry.